Creating a Dashboard

 Saving a workspace to a dashboard

 You can save almost every chart you see in Moesif to a dashboard.
 This includes live event logs, time series, bar chart, heatmap, and funnels.
-To get started, navigate to the Events, Users, or Companies screens to start a new analysis.
-Within the chart view, set up the filters, group by, and time range as you would like for your chart.
+To get started, navigate to the Users or Companies screen to start a new analysis.
+Within the chart view, set up the filters, group by, and time range options for your chart.

-Once you have created a new analysis or chart and are ready to add it to a dashboard, click the orange Save button in the top right of the screen.
+Once you have created a new analysis or chart and are ready to add it to a dashboard, click the orange Save button.

 Creating a new dashboard